RasaHQ/rasa/docs/core/policies.rst

 The ``TwoStageFallbackPolicy`` handles low NLU confidence in multiple stages by trying to disambiguate the user input.

-- If a NLU prediction has a low confidence score, the user is asked to affirm the classification of the intent.
+- If an NLU prediction has a low confidence score or is not significantly higher than the second highest ranked prediction, the user is asked to affirm the classification of the intent.

     - If they affirm, the story continues as if the intent was classified